Sustainable Community– Become a Member, Investor, Owner

 and aren’t. www.maitreyamountainvillage.com

-2. Apply at our web site and email contact
+2. Complete a visitor/member application on our web site and email it to us

-3. Have a phone call or Skype and talk with us and get a feel for who we all are
+3. Have a phone call or Skype and talk to get a sense for who we all are

-— Purchase a lifetime lease on a build spot on our property for $40K, build your own cabin,
+— Purchasing a lifetime lease on a build spot on our property for $35K, build your own cabin,

 become a founding board member, share in resources, revenue, responsibility, community.

-(no yearly or monthly fees, one time investment)
+(no yearly or monthly fees, one time investment, receive a share of revenue)

 — Buy into our project for $300K, co-own the land in community and partnership, tailor a